 Freshwater Fishing Tips, Tricks and Tactics

 Do you plan on going fishing in a body of freshwater?
-If you are then you need to review our freshwater fishing tips located below.
-These tips will give you the knowledge you need to improve your luck at fishing.
+If so then you need to review our tips located below.
+These tips will give you the knowledge you need to improve your fishing skill.

 - Use the Map – When fishing in a freshwater lake or pond you’ll want to get a topographical map of that body of water.
 This will let you know what and where the different depths of the lake or pond are.
-Along with that it may also show you locations of sunken man-made fish cribs.
+In addition the map may also show you locations of sunken man-made fish cribs.

-- Use a Slip Bobber – Using a slip bobber is a common and easy to use setup when fishing in freshwater.
-A slip bobber is basically a bobber with a hollow hole going through it.
+- Use a Slip Bobber – A slip bobber is a common and easy to use setup when fishing in freshwater.
+It’s basically a bobber with a hollow hole going through it.
 This allows you to tie a knot and a stopper above the bobber.
-The knot allows you to decide where on your line the bobber stops, thus allowing you set any depth you want without have to sacrifice casting quality.
+The knot allows you to decide where on your line the bobber stops, thus allowing you to set any depth you want without have to sacrifice casting quality.
 For a specific brand, we recommend the Thill Wobble Bobber.

 - The Best Bait to Use – The best types of live bait to use in freshwater are worms, minnows, wax worms and soft shell (crayfish).
 Ultimately you’ll want to use whatever live bait is best for the species of fish you’re trying to catch.
-Some other types of live bait that are also used are leeches, frogs and other odd ball type bait.
+Some other types of live bait that are also used are leeches and frogs.
 For artificial bait, there are a variety of different types that work.
 Two brands we recommend are the Yakima Bait Rooster Tail Spinner and the Strike King Square Bill Crankbait.